ModelsAgree

 The verdict

-Railway leads — 2 of 3 models rank Railway the top pick.
+Railway leads — All 3 models rank Railway the top pick.

 Combined ranking